George Harvey (painter)

-Sir George Frederick Harvey (1 February 1806 - 22 January 1876), Scottish painter.
+Sir George Frederick Harvey (1 February 1806 - 22 January 1876) was a Scottish painter and President of the Royal Scottish Academy.

 Early life

 He was the son of George Harvey, a watchmaker, and Elizabeth (née Jeffrey) Harvey, and was born at 59 Main Street, St Ninians, a small village near Stirling.
 His brother was Bailie Harvey was long active in Glasgow municipal affairs.

 Soon after his birth his parents removed to Stirling, where George was apprenticed to Mr McLaren, a bookseller on Bow Street.
 His love for art having, however, become very decided, in his eighteenth year he entered the Trustees' Academy on Picardy Place in Edinburgh.
-Here he so distinguished himself that in 1826 he was invited by the Scottish artists, who had resolved to found a Scottish Academy, to join it as an associate (see Royal Scottish Academy).
+Here he so distinguished himself that in 1826 he was invited by the Scottish artists, who had resolved to found what would become the Royal Scottish Academy, to join it as an associate.